 If everyone shares in the garlic-y goodness, no one will be ostracized for the the breath…which leads to my next garlic remedy:

-The Remedy for Garlic Remedies
+The Remedy for Garlic Breath

 And speaking of bad breath…if you can’t stand the smell of garlic, then add in or eat a bit of fresh or dried parsley with your garlic.
 If you use it topically, make dried parsley ‘tea’ with hot water and use that to wash the offending area, or rub the area with something made of stainless steel to remove the oils.